 They’re one of the cheapest offerings on our list, but thankfully they haven’t compromised on quality, which is why the Berk test pipes are the most popular non-resonated cats available.

-Sure, they’re certainly going to be loud since they’re a straight-through pipe, but they’re well made and will sound incredible while also providing significant power gains.
+Sure, they’ll be loud since they’re a straight-through pipe, but they’re well made and sound incredible while providing significant power gains.

-Headers complete the perfect exhaust setup for optimal airflow alongside the intake and cat-back exhaust, providing the final piece to your bolt-on exhaust puzzle when it comes to freeing up the untapped potential.
+Headers complete the perfect exhaust setup for optimal airflow alongside the intake and cat-back exhaust, providing the final piece to your bolt-on exhaust puzzle when freeing up the untapped potential.

 If you opt for long-tube headers, these will override your cats, which will once again potentially fail emissions testing.

-For those who plan to go down the forced induction or NOS routes with your build, headers will be another essential addition.
+Headers will be another essential addition for those who plan to go down the forced induction or NOS routes with your build.

 Headers are notoriously challenging to fit on the G37, and we would expect the job to take around six hours, even with the right equipment and a qualified mechanic.

-It may sound too good to be true, but heat wrap is proven to improve engine bay temperatures by up to fifty percent and is undoubtedly a worthwhile addition for your build.
+It may sound too good to be true, but heat wrap is proven to improve engine bay temperatures by up to fifty percent and is undoubtedly a worthwhile addition to your build.

 Drifted G37 Headers Choice